Join the Largest Ostomy Community

 Hi L,

 Yeah, it's a pretty amazing (and unique) site.
 Full of quite a cast of characters.
 But you did catch the most important aspect of this site.....and that's folks just being themselves and overcoming things that would humble most of the rest of the population.
 And they do it without expecting any sort of recognition or gratitude.
 We're all just lucky they share their wisdom with the rest of us.
-Like most toads, this site has a a few warts, but most can look past the trees and see the forest.
-Seems we're getting a LOT of new members lately..............guess that's a good thing.........but also means their making lots of new ostomates......which isn't a good thing.
+Like most toads, this site has a few warts, but most can look past the trees and see the forest.
+Seems we're getting a LOT of new members lately..............guess that's a good thing.........but also means they're making lots of new ostomates......which isn't a good thing.
 Oh well.........welcome to the circus!
 It's a great show!

 Lovely idea for a forum topic, Lily.
-Gratitude is the ingredient that can help someone cope with a life altering situation, and help them reframe what has happened.
+Gratitude is the ingredient that can help someone cope with a life-altering situation and help them reframe what has happened.
 Without it, the tendency is to spiral downward into negativity and bitterness.
 Most (not all) of us didn't relish the idea of an ostomy prior to our surgery.
-Coping with the loss of the way things were is a process that we have no choice but to engage in; coming to gratitude for what we have, rather than what we had is part of the healing.
+Coping with the loss of the way things were is a process that we have no choice but to engage in; coming to gratitude for what we have, rather than what we had, is part of the healing.
 Thanks for pointing out that you saw just people in those photos.
 You are absolutely right.

 Laurie

-Yep .. just A bunch of old and young folks.. these forums have been so useful you feel so alone .. because very few people have an Ostomy.
+Yep... just a bunch of old and young folks... these forums have been so useful.
+You feel so alone because very few people have an ostomy.

 Hi Lily, I second everything you have said.
 How lucky we all are to have this "place" to connect.
 And welcome!